Saint Patrick's Day

 Saint Patrick's Day is observed widely across India, particularly in the Christian strongholds in South India and the Northeast, and in metropolises like Delhi and Mumbai.
 The Irish pubs in major cities such as Bengaluru and Pune usually throw themed parties.
 These celebrations showcase traditional Irish music and dance performances, a highlight being percussive dance or tap dance known as Irish stepdance.
 Given the cultural variance across the subcontinent, the holiday is celebrated on different scales and styles.
 Saint Patrick's Day is celebrated on March 17th each year.

-Facts about Saint Patrick's Day
+Top 10 Facts for 2026 Saint Patrick's Day in India

 Top things to do in India for Saint Patrick's Day